-- If you are selecting a Medicare Advantage plan, such as the Aetna Medicare Plan or Paramount Elite, you will not be officially enrolled in the plan until Medicare approves your enrollment request.
+- If you are selecting a Medicare Advantage plan, such as the Aetna Medicare Plan, AultCare PrimeTime Health Plan or Paramount Elite, you will not be officially enrolled in the plan until Medicare approves your enrollment request.
 Additionally, once enrolled, you must not subsequently sign up for another Medicare Advantage plan.
-If you do, your STRS Ohio coverage will be canceled.
+If you do, your STRS Ohio coverage will be canceled by Medicare.

 - The prescription drug coverage included in your STRS Ohio medical plan will be provided under a Medicare Part D prescription drug plan administered by Express Scripts.